 McChrystal said his focus was on limiting "collateral damage" to civilians.
 "This civilian casualty issue is much more important that I even realized," McChrystal said.
-"It is literally how we lose the war, or in many ways how we win it.
+"It is literally how we lose the war, or in many ways how we win no intention of resigning.